 Planet of Giants

-Sue: Barbara looks like a dental nurse, Ian is going for a job interview, Susan is looking forward to spending some time on a farm and the Doctor has a shiny new cloak.
+Sue: Barbara looks like a dental nurse; Ian is going for a job interview; Susan is looking forward to spending some time on a farm; and the Doctor’s got himself a shiny new cloak.
 It’s all go, isn’t it?

-Sue quickly identifies several parallels with The Edge of Destruction, as the TARDIS appears to be on the blink again.
-She remembers how useless the fault locator is – “There’s something wrong with my switch!” – and she can even remember the last time the doors opened all by themselves – “Does this mean they’ll turn into homicidal maniacs again?”.
-When they eventually leave the ship, Sue begins to draw parallels with Irwin Allen.
+Sue identifies several parallels with The Edge of Destruction, mainly because the TARDIS appears to be on the blink again.
+She recalls how useless the fault locator is – “There’s something wrong with my switch!” – and she even remembers the last time the doors opened by themselves: “Does this mean they’ll turn into homicidal maniacs again?”

 Me: Land of the Giants isn’t made for a few years yet.